 Moreover, the bootloader also does not load anything but the kernel string, which ensures that it uses the system as the root directory.
-To deal with it, the developer decided to install Magisk directly to the recovery partition, but that had some complications of its own.
+To deal with it, the developer came up with a genius solution to install Magisk directly to the

-To finally fix this, he introduced a solution that detects the button key presses when the phone boots up.
-So now since Magisk and recovery co-exist in the same partition, you have the option to boot in either one of them using specific button combinations.
+/recovery partition, but that had some complications of its own.
+This new Magisk installation method detects the button key presses when the phone boots up.
+Since Magisk and recovery console co-exists in the same partition, you have the option to boot in either one of them using specific button combinations.

 As per the developer “To make matters even worse“, Samsung added a new ‘VaultKeeper’ service which adds another lock on top of the ‘OEM Lock’ on the bootloader.
 The new security feature will relock the bootloader once the OEM Lock is enabled and data is wiped.
 The bootloader state is then verified after the initial device setup.